cryptogogue/vol-cardmotron-js/README.md

 ##### ref

-The 'ref' drawing references one of more other layouts.
+The 'ref' drawing references one or more other layouts.

 *Parameters*